kolserdav/conhos-cli/docs/en/docs/Ports.md

 ### Composite parameters

-The following are examples of port parameters that are not primitive types
+Parameters that are not primitive types

 ---